 - Blood work may be performed to look for other signs of infection, disease, or toxin exposure.

 Treatment will vary depending on the cause of the gastroenteritis.
-Your vet may recommend the following treatments:
+Your veterinarian may recommend the following treatments for your cat:

 - Medicines such as antiemetics, probiotics, antidiarrheals, and fluid therapy may be prescribed if vomiting and diarrhea are present.